-We also define the exposure of a p-gon in terms of the number of edges it has in common with the next layer.
+We also define the exposure of a p-gon in terms of the number of edges it has in common with the next layer (and thus the fewest edges in common with the previous layer.

-- A p-gon has minimum exposure if it has the fewest edges in common with the next layer, and thus shares an edge with the previous layer. - A p-gon has maximum exposure if it has the most edges in common with the next layer, and thus only shares a vertex with the previous layer. - In the pseudo-code, we abbreviate these values as MAX\EXP and MIN\EXP respectively.
+- A p-gon has maximum exposure if it has the most edges in common with the next layer, and thus only shares a vertex with the previous layer. - A p-gon has minimum exposure if it has the least edges in common with the next layer, and thus shares an edge with the previous layer. - We abbreviate these values as MAX\EXP and MIN\EXP respectively.